Tigranocerta: Destruction and sack

-A Roman force under Lucius Licinius Lucullus defeated Tigranes at the Battle of Tigranocerta nearby in 69 BC, and afterwards sacked the city, sending many of the people back to their original homes.

-After the plunder, which included the destruction of statues and temples, the city was set ablaze.
+On October 6, 69 BCE, Tigranocerta fell to Lucullus.
+The gates were opened by captive Cappadocians who had been resettled there.
+The Romans plundered the city, sending many of the inhabitants back to their original homes.
+Statues and temples were destroyed, and the city was set on fire.
 An abundant quantity of gold and silver was carried off to Rome as war booty.
-Lucullus took most of the gold and silver from the melted-down statues, pots, cups and other valuable metals and precious stones.
-During the pillage most of the city's inhabitants fled to the countryside.
-The newly established theater building was also destroyed in the fire.
+Lucullus melted down statues, pots, cups, and precious stones to extract the metals.
+The newly built theater building was also destroyed.
+Most of the city's inhabitants fled to the countryside.
 The great city would never recover from this devastating destruction.